Introduction to Spatial Analysis GIS510 Syllabus

 Mandatory Assignments: Completion of a pretest and two post-tests are required.
 These will be limited to one attempt.
 Failure to complete these will reduce the final exam grade.

-The midterm will count 25% of the course grade.
+The midterm will count 20% of the course grade.
+It has several parts.

-Activities will count 25% of the course grade.
+Lab Activities will count 30% of the course grade.

-The comprehensive final will count 50% of the course grade.
+The comprehensive final will count 30% of the course grade.
+It has multiple parts.

-The final includes a set of essay questions similar to what you may be asked during your comprehensive examination at the culmination of your degree.
-The exam is posted already.
-Note that copying sentences from help documentation and the textbook provides inadequate information and detail for masters students.
+The final includes a set of essay questions.
+This exam is posted already.
+Note that copying sentences from help documentation and the textbook provides inadequate information and detail.
 This exam should incorporate your experience with the course.
 A grading rubric is used and relies on the comprehensive usage and experience gained from use of the software and all course materials.
 You may review and consider the questions throughout the course, before writing the exam.
-The exam must be submitted in .docx format using the Word 2007 (2010) version of TURABIAN documentation readable in Microsoft Office 2007 format.
+The exam must be submitted in .docx format using the Microsoft Word and its TURABIAN documentation.
+All references must be clickable.
 However, historically, some students have relied too heavily on quoting Help citations, frequently out-of-context, rather than explaining the key concepts from their knowledge base.

 Check your grades under Tools/My Grades to be sure your grades were recorded.

-Class Schedule: Review the comments, videos, and PowerPoints, work through the textbook chapters.
+Class Schedule: Review the comments, videos, and PowerPoints, and work through the textbook chapters in the order presented in Blackboard.
 Complete the activities as indicated in Blackboard.
 Simply reading the chapters does not suffice.
 Doing the activities is essential, and carefully follow the instructions and submit the requested materials.
+The study quizzes are designed to help you review key content and concepts.

 This tentative schedule is presented below.
 Please install the software, then begin reading the text book and working through the text and course materials.
 This class moves very quickly.
 Do NOT fall behind!
 Better yet, WORK AHEAD OF THIS SCHEDULE.